hossaindoula/java-tutorial/README.md

 ---

 <p align="center">
  ★★★ Like this project?
-Leave a star, <a href="https://github.com/hossaindoula">follow on Twitter</a> and check out my new project <a href="https://github.com/hossaindoula/spring-boot-api">Sequency</a>.
+Leave a star, <a href="https://github.com/hossaindoula">follow on Github</a> and check out my new project <a href="https://github.com/hossaindoula/spring-boot-api">Spring Boot Start</a>.
+This is an ongoing project.
+So any contribution to the project is much appreciated.
 Thanks! ★★★
 </p>

 ---